TanTanDev/rusty_demon_attack/README.md

 Written using Rust and a game framework called macroquad: https://github.com/not-fl3/macroquad

+I documented the creation of this game on my Youtube channel: https://youtu.be/Ymq35SIv9Gg

 # Building to WebAssembly
 There is a script in utils/wasm/build.sh.
 ```bash